2022 ODA Annual Session Committee

 |CS||Component Society Staff||$0||$0||$0|

-With the exception of EX, all Exhibits Only Categories, GU, IN, OD, CS, HVP, SP, MC, ST categories, registrants have the opportunity to receive up to 33 hours of free CE, virtually.
-Courses will be available online from Sept.
-30 through Dec.
-31, 2021.
+With the exception of all Exhibits Only Categories, CS, HVP, SP, MC, and ST categories, registrants have the opportunity to receive up to ___ hours of free CE online through December 31, 2022.
 Registrants must complete an exam to receive CE credit.